Introduction – Collecting Video Games

 In this case you might end up going the route of buying second hand to save some money.

-Now don’t be afraid, but its not the worst thing in the world to buy second hand.
+Now don’t be afraid, but its not the worst thing in the world to buy video games second hand.

 You might find that the prices are considerably lower when you go for the second hand option.

-Just focusing on the current generation of consoles though, buying second hand via buy and sell websites or places like CEX or sometimes GameStop is a much cheaper alternative to buying new.
+Just focusing on the current generation of consoles though, buying second hand via buy and sell websites or pawn shops is a much cheaper alternative to buying new.

-In stores, games come with a warranty so if it doesn’t work, simply return it for another one.
+In most cases, games come with a warranty so if it doesn’t work, simply return it for another one.

 The game is still going to work the same as if it’s brand new; only your wallet will be able to tell the difference.